nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 The outcome of the above study is concerning.
 How people behave depends a great deal on how we perceive our environment.
 So what happens when we collectively perceive the world around us as fundamentally broken?

-## Enter The Main Stream Media
+## Enter The Mainstream Media
-The [main stream media](https://en.wikipedia.org/wiki/Mainstream_media) and social networking sites have learned that [stories spun in a negative hyperbolic way are often more performant for the metric they want (time on site) than stories that are told in a balanced way](https://www.theatlantic.com/technology/archive/2014/06/everything-we-know-about-facebooks-secret-mood-manipulation-experiment/373648/).
+The [mainstream media](https://en.wikipedia.org/wiki/Mainstream_media) and social networking sites have learned that [stories spun in a negative hyperbolic way are often more performant for the metric they want (time on site) than stories that are told in a balanced way](https://www.theatlantic.com/technology/archive/2014/06/everything-we-know-about-facebooks-secret-mood-manipulation-experiment/373648/).

 I wonder what would happen if everybody – especially the MSM – recognised the damage this constant state of hysteria is doing to society, and changed their focus from spinning everything negatively to affecting positive change.